5 Written questions

 - even ordinary people, who are not usually hostile, can become agents of destruction.

 5 True/False questions

-A general sense of happiness or life satisfaction is most unrelated to whether people → two-factor theory.
+A general sense of happiness or life satisfaction is most unrelated to whether people → are well educated.

 The perception that your fate is determined by luck reflects → an external locus of control.

 Most people are likely to be surprised by the results of Milgram's initial obedience experiments because → a great sense of responsibility for engaging in behaviors of which we personally disapprove.